 Ways to Manage the Lines

 - Visit on weekdays, especially Mondays through Thursdays, instead of weekends when crowds are generally lighter.
-(Avoid holidays such as July 4 and Labor Day, however.)
+(Avoid holidays such as July 4 and Labor Day, however, regardless of the day of the week.)

 - Better still: Arrive early or later in the day at the water park on a weekday instead of a weekend day.